detfis/detfis.github.io/_posts/2017-03-06-shyshka-introduction.md

 # Let me introduce you to Shyshka! #

-I'm participating in ["Daj sie poznać"](http://devstyle.pl/daj-sie-poznac/) contest and one of requirements is to create open source project and to blog about it at least once a week (you need to publish 2 posts a week - one project related and the second can be about broadly defined IT).
+I'm participating in ["Daj sie poznać"](http://devstyle.pl/daj-sie-poznac/) contest and one of the requirements is to create open source project and to blog about it at least once a week (you need to publish 2 posts a week - one project related and the second can be about broadly defined IT).

 ## What? ##

-My project is called [Shishka](https://github.com/detfis/shyshka) - it's an online personal dictionary.
+My project is called [Shyshka](https://github.com/detfis/shyshka) - it's an online personal dictionary.
 This is an open source project and it can be found on github [here](https://github.com/detfis/shyshka).

 ## Why? ##